 In Specification A, for instance, students are required to study Medicine through time and one of the following: the American West 1840-1895 or Britain 1815-1851 or Elizabethan England 1558-1603 or Germany 1919-1945.
 There is also a coursework component in which students can chose a Modern World Study.
 By the way, no topics related to the place we live in – the European Union – are suggested for the coursework component.

 In Specification B, although one of the 12 options in Section A of the coursework section is entitled Britain and the European Union, the theme of conflict continues with mentions of, of course, both World Wars, as well as France, Germany, Russia as competing world powers.
-Perhaps, tellingly, even the naming of this optional section of the syllabus says rather a lot: why else is it not named Britain in the European Union?
+There is no actual exploration of the European Union or of Britain’s place within it.

 Perhaps, you might think, the European Union is a complex and sometimes controversial issue that is best studied in more depth at A level.